kubernetes-sigs/ibm-vpc-block-csi-driver/README.md

    3. Run - ibmcloud cr login

-   4. Run - ibmcloud ks cluster config --cluster \<cluster-name\> admin

-   5. Review and retrieve the following values for your image pull secret.
+   4. Review and retrieve the following values for your image pull secret.

       `<docker-username>` - Enter the string: `iamapikey`.